Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

 Rockwood lump charcoal is light, I think it’s because it’s a pure state of carbon.
 As a result, you can hear that really high pitched glass sound when it is burning.

-It produce very low ash and do not affect to the taste of food, so if you are looking for the best lump charcoal, it is a great option.
+It produces very low ash and does not affect the taste of food, so if you are looking for the best lump charcoal, it is a great option.

 Great option for any charcoal grill, doesn’t matter which type you own, Big Green Egg or classic Weber.
 The charcoal burn in a right way, easy to light and last long.
 Overall – value for money.

 Kamado style grills are a hot favorite among many Americans.
 These traditional Japanese grills require the best quality charcoal to perform to its optimal potential.
 The product under scanner this time is specially created for such grills.

 Recently, I have come across the news that the lump supply for Grill Dome’comes from the supplier of Wicked Good.
 In the packet I bought last month, the size of the pieces was significantly larger than how they used to be a year ago.
 So, that’s definitely a great improvement.
 There were almost no flying sparks and it didn’t leave much ash after I put it off.